berrak/puppetize/README.md

 ### Shell Script Assumptions

-Currently, the script assumes that DNS resolves using OpenDNS public ipaddresses and the primary network interface is *eth0* when *dnsmasq* is configured in that menu option.
+Currently, the script assumes that DNS resolves using OpenDNS public ipaddresses when *dnsmasq* is configured in that menu option.